 NORFOLK, V.A.
 (SYRACUSE METS) –

-The Mets continue their six-game series against the Tides on Wednesday night with the second game of the series.
-Left-hander Mike Montgomery is slated to start for Syracuse opposite Norfolk right-hander Denyi Reyes.
-First pitch is set for 6:35 p.m.
+The Mets continue their six-game series against the Tides on Thursday afternoon with the third game of the series.
+Left-hander Nate Fisher is slated to start on the mound for Syracuse opposite Norfolk left-hander DL Hall.
+First pitch is scheduled for 12:05 p.m.